Andy-Vu-1229/job-board-group-3-AdminDashboardBranch/README.md

 A comprehensive web application designed for MIS (Management Information Systems) students at the University of Georgia to discover and apply for job opportunities.
 The platform connects students with internships, full-time positions, and contract work posted by administrators and company representatives.

-## 🎯 Project Overview
+## Project Overview

 ### Key Features

-- **🔐 Simple Authentication**: Email/password authentication with role-based access (Student, Company Rep, Admin)
+- **Simple Authentication**: Email/password authentication with role-based access (Student, Company Rep, Admin)
-- **💼 Job Management**: Create, view, and manage job postings with detailed information
+- **Job Management**: Create, view, and manage job postings with detailed information
-- **🎯 Role-Based Dashboards**: Customized experiences for different user types
+- **Role-Based Dashboards**: Customized experiences for different user types
-- **🔍 Advanced Filtering**: Search jobs by type, industry, skills, and keywords
-- **📱 Responsive Design**: Mobile-first design that works on all devices
-- **⚡ Real-time Updates**: Live job posting updates and application tracking

 ### User Roles